nanssssssss/cse15l-lab-reports/lab2.md

 ## Part 3 ##

-In weeks 2 and 3, I learned about scp and mkdir.
+In weeks 2 and 3 of lab, I learned about scp, mkdir, ports, and ssh.
 Scp copies a file to a remote server.
 Mkdir means to make a directory.
-I also learned how to make a remote web server with a port through the terminal.
+Ports are used to run servers.
+Sites on the public web use ports, too, but they hide it from you because it’s the default.
+Ssh allows you to connect to the server.
+I also remember briefly talking about the curl command to access URLs, but I wasn’t entirely sure how to use it.